qaskai/MLCMST/README.md

 Application binaries will be placed in `./build/app/`, test binaries go to `./build/tests/`.

 When new files are added to the project, `cmake -S . -B build` always needs to be run, as CMake makes a file list in configure time and only tracks changes in those files.
 When files are only updated this command can be skipped.

+If CMake crashes with errors related to or-tools dependencies, try adding `-DBUILD_DEPS=ON`.

 ### Testing
 Tests can be run through Catch binary `./build/tests/mlcmst_tests` - [option docs](https://github.com/catchorg/Catch2/blob/master/docs/command-line.md#top "option docs").
 Another option is to run them with CMake - `cmake --build build -t test`.